vanessadiehl/agentify-bench/README.md

 3. Commercial Contract Breach - Tests financial property tracking and personnel transitions

 ## Scoring Dimensions:
--Entity F1: Can the agent extract correct entity types and names?
+- Entity F1: Can the agent extract correct entity types and names?
--Relationship F1: Can the agent map entities to correct relationship types?
+- Relationship F1: Can the agent map entities to correct relationship types?
--Persistence: Does the agent maintain previous relationships when the context changes?
+- Persistence: Does the agent maintain previous relationships when the context changes?

 # Quick Start
 ## Prerequisites